 Fix No Internet, secured Wi-Fi Problem in Windows 10

 First, make sure you have a stable internet connection.
 Or connect your smartphone to the same WiFi network to check your internet connection working properly.
 If the internet connection working, Fallow steps below to troubleshoot your System.
 And if the Internet not working on another device also Simply contact ISP for support.

 Sometimes your security software can block the internet connection.
 Thus, disabling it might fix the Wi-Fi error for you.

 Press Windows + R, type ncpa.cpl and click ok to open network connections.
-Here right click on the active network adapter ( Ethernet/WiFi ) and select Disable.
+Here right-click on the active network adapter ( Ethernet/WiFi ) and select Disable.
 Restart windows.
-On next start again open network connections window and Enable the network adapter which you disabled previously.
+On the next start again open the network connections window and Enable the network adapter which you disabled previously.

 - Select any service and double-click it. select Automatic next to Startup type.

-- Click Apply and at last press Start button to run the service.
+- Click Apply and at last press the Start button to run the service.

 Run Network Troubleshooter

-Windows 10 has built-in troubleshooting tool which diagnostics and allow you to detect the problems that you are experiencing with your network.
-You will get it from settings -> update & security -> Troubleshoot -> Internet connections -> Run the troubleshooter As shown image below and follow on screen instructions.
+Windows 10 has a built-in troubleshooting tool that diagnostics and allows you to detect the problems that you are experiencing with your network.
+You will get it from settings -> update & security -> Troubleshoot -> Internet connections -> Run the troubleshooter As shown image below and follow on-screen instructions.

 Reset TCP/IP configuration